 As part of our business, we collect personal information, also referred to as personal data, and other potentially sensitive and/or regulated data from our consumers and the merchants we work with.
 Laws and regulations in the United States restrict how personal information is collected, processed, stored, transferred. used and disclosed, as well as set standards for its security, implement notice requirements regarding privacy practices, and provide individuals with certain rights regarding the use, disclosure and sale of their protected personal information.
 For example, the FTC and many state attorneys general are interpreting federal and state consumer protection laws to impose standards for the online collection, use, dissemination, and security of data.
 Such standards require us to publish statements that describe how we handle personal data and choices individuals may have about the way we handle their personal data.
 If such information that we publish is considered untrue or inaccurate, we may be subject to government claims of unfair or deceptive trade practices, which could lead to significant liabilities and consequences.
-Moreover, according to the FTC, violating consumers' privacy rights or failing to take appropriate steps to keep consumers' personal data secure may constitute unfair acts or practices in or affecting commerce in violation of Section 5(a) of the Federal Trade Commission Act.
-State consumer protection laws provide similar causes of action for unfair or deceptive practices.
+Moreover, according to the FTC, violating consumers' privacy rights or failing to take appropriate steps to keep consumer protection laws provide similar causes of action for unfair or deceptive practices.
 Some states, such as California and Massachusetts, have passed specific laws mandating reasonable security measures for the handling of consumer data.
 Further, privacy advocates and industry groups have regularly proposed and sometimes approved, and may propose and approve in the future, self-regulatory standards with which we must legally comply or that contractually apply to us.